metafacture/metafacture-tutorial/README.md

 Since [Metafacture Fix](https://github.com/metafacture/metafacture-fix) is introducing a catmandu-fix like transformation language to Metafacture the addaption of the Catmandu Tutorial for Metafacture purposes seem to me obvioous.

-It should help you to get accostumed with Metafacture Core and Metafacture Fix.
+It should help you to get accustomed with Metafacture Core and Metafacture Fix.
 Have fun.

 Lesson plan: